OpenEvalProject/evals/manuscripts/elife-83538/v1/manuscript.md

 The 10–100 bp DNA step ladder was purchased from Promega (Cat.
 G447A).

-## Electrophoretic mobility shift assays
+### Electrophoretic mobility shift assays

 Increasing concentrations of protein that ranged from 9 nM to 10 µM were incubated with 1 or 3 nM of Cy5-labeled DNA in 20 mM HEPES pH 7.4, 150 mM NaCl, and 0.5 mM TCEP for 1 hr on ice.
 The protein–DNA species were separated by electrophoresis in 0.2× TBE 4%, 5%, 6%, or 10% 59:1 acrylamide:bis-acrylamide native gels for 60 min at 70 V on ice.
 Fluorescence from the Cy5 fluorophore was detected by imaging the native gels on a c600 (Azure Biosystem) or a Sapphire Biomolecular (Azure Biosystems) imager.
 To determine dissociation constants between the protein and DNA substrates, the intensity of each DNA band was determined using the AzureSpot software (Azure Biosystems), followed by background subtraction and calculation of the DNA fraction bound.
-Finally, protein concentrations ([Protein]) and DNA fraction bound values were plotted and the binding curves fitted with Equation 1 using the Prism software (GraphPad):(1)Fraction bound=Bmax×[Protein]hKDh+[Protein]h
+Finally, protein concentrations ([Protein]) and DNA fraction bound values were plotted and the binding curves fitted with Equation 1 using the Prism software (GraphPad):

+$$
+Fraction bound=\frac{B_{max}\times[Protein]^{h}}{K_{D}^{h}+[Protein]^{h}}
+$$

 where h corresponds to the Hill coefficient, KD is the dissociation constant, and Bmax represents maximum binding.
 All EMSA experiments were done at least three times and the reported KD values and Hill coefficients correspond to the average of the multiple measurements.
 Error bars represent the standard deviation.